About the Program

 Curriculum Design and Didactic Instruction

 Fellows have the opportunity to work closely with program leadership including The Ohio State University EM’s Directors of Didactic Programming (Dr. Krystin Miller) and Simulation Director (Dr. Jennifer Yee) to design and deliver high-quality instruction to residents at weekly Emergency Medicine Residency didactics, which includes the following highlights:

 - EM Residency Medical Education track sessions

 Experience in Undergraduate and Graduate Medical Education Administration

 As an Interim Assistant Program Director and/or Interim Assistant Clerkship Director, fellows will receive close mentorship from leaders in graduate and undergraduate medical education.
 Fellows will have the opportunity to gain experiential learning through active participation in the following: Standardized Letter of Evaluation Committee, Clinical Competency Committee, Program Evaluation Committee, Core Education Faculty Meeting, and recurring meetings for UME and GME leadership.

 Candidates should be U.S. MD/DO graduates, licensed in Ohio to practice medicine and board eligible/certified to practice emergency medicine.
 We seek applicants that bring with them a broad range of experience and interests.

 - A current CV with reference list

-- Three letters of recommendation preferably from emergency medicine faculty, with one letter of recommendation from your current program director
+- Three letters of recommendation, preferably from emergency medicine faculty, including one letter of recommendation from your residency program director

 To apply, submit all required materials to Jeanine Hatfield at Jeanine.Hatfield@osumc.edu